 The effects of photochemical oxidant formation on the endpoints are based on the estimates from (EEA, 2021).
 For ecosystem effects, we adopted the results from (EEA, 2021) directly.
-For human health, we made an adjustment in line with the paragraphs described above.
-The valuation was also adjusted to the valuation framework, as described in Paragraph 5.3.
-Effects on materials, such as rubber, are only included in the upper value, as explained in Paragraph 5.4.
+For human health, we made an adjustment in line with the Sections described above.
+The valuation was also adjusted to the valuation framework, as described in Section 5.3.
+Effects on materials, such as rubber, are only included in the upper value, as explained in Section 5.4.

-The environmental prices are only determined directly for NMVOC and NO_x.
+The environmental prices are only determined directly for NMVOC and $NO_x$ .
 All other environmental prices are derived from characterisation from ReCiPe 2016.
-ReCiPe 2016 no longer characterises CH4 and CO for their contribution to oxidant formation.
+ReCiPe 2016 no longer characterises $CH_4$ and CO for their contribution to oxidant formation.
 Although these pollutants had a very low environmental price on oxidant formation in the previous Handbook, due to the large amount of emissions, this still played a role in analyses using environmental prices.
 Presumably, ReCiPe concluded that since these pollutants lead to very low characterisation factors, that this is not significantly different from 0.
-Since the harmfulness of both pollutants did play a role in the Handbook's use practice, we calculated their value by assuming the relationship between CO/CH4 and NMVOC from the previous ReCiPe and multiplying it by the world characterisation factor for NMVOC from ReCiPe 2016 and the price for NMVOC in the new Handbook.69 It should be noted that this conversion was only performed for the human health theme.70 This gives environmental prices reflected in Table 40.
+Since the harmfulness of both pollutants did play a role in the Handbook's use practice, we calculated their value by assuming the relationship between $CO/CH_4$ and NMVOC from the previous ReCiPe and multiplying it by the world characterisation factor for NMVOC from ReCiPe 2016 and the price for NMVOC in the new Handbook.

-69 When the valuation for CO and CH4 are included in the determination of the midpoint price, this leads to an approximately 2% higher price for the EU27 than if CO and CH4 are not included because they no longer characterise the oxidant formation theme.
+&lt;sup>69 When the valuation for CO and CH4 are included in the determination of the midpoint price, this leads to an approximately 2% higher price for the EU27 than if CO and CH4 are not included because they no longer characterise the oxidant formation theme.